Incident Response

 Go to local users and groups and created a new group.
 Here you see that a new group is created named ignite.

-When the new security-enabled local group is created, you can see that this event will be generated in the Event viewer with its name.
+Furthermore, when you create a new security-enabled local group, you can see that the system generates this event in the Event Viewer along with its name.

 Event ID 4732